mtiller/ModelicaBook/text/source/behavior/arrays/oned.rst

    :language: modelica
    :lines: 16-23

-Given these parameters, we can compute the area and volume for each section in terms of the parameters we have already defined using the following declarations:
+Given these parameters, we can compute the areas and volume for each section in terms of the parameters we have already defined using the following declarations: